- Current Prices:$550,000 to $2,295,000

 - Sq.
 Ft.:341 to 4,610Sq.
 Ft.

 - Lot Sizes:less than 1/8 - 1/2 acres

 This community has numerous amenities available for residents to enjoy.

-If you're in the market for a new home, Downtown San Francisco has a fantastic variety of designs to choose from.
+Looking to buy a new home?
+The community of Downtown San Francisco features a wonderful variety of designs to choose from.

 Where to Live